cloudant/python-cloudant/README.rst

    :target: https://magnum.travis-ci.com/cloudant/python-cloudant

 This library is currently a preview (alpha version) of Cloudant's new official Python library.
-As such it's currently not got complete API coverage nor is the documentation 100% complete.
+As such it currently does not have complete API coverage nor is the documentation 100% complete.
 We are busily working towards bridging the API and documentation gaps, so please check back often as additions/changes will be occuring frequently.